In this guide

 You Select the Imagery

-Experienced users may prefer to search DigitalGlobe’s archive themselves using the ImageFinder application to determine the images they would like to request.
+Experienced users may prefer to search Maxar’s archive themselves using the Discover application (see above) to determine the images they would like to request.
 Ultimately, PGC will need the image Catalog ID (or a list of Catalog IDs) in order to identify, retrieve, and deliver the imagery.